Jacksonville Jaguars vs. Houston Texans NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Houston has played 13 games, with five wins against the spread.

-- The Texans have been underdogs by 3.5 points or more 12 times this year and are 5-7 ATS in those contests.
+- This season, the Texans have an ATS record of 4-6 in their 10 games as an underdog of 5 points or more.

-- Houston's games this season have hit the over in 38.5% of its opportunities (five times in 13 games with a set point total).
+- Houston has eclipsed the over/under in 38.5% of its opportunities this year (five times in 13 games with a set point total).

-- Houston is 2-1 against the spread and 1-2 overall when the team totals more than 357.2 yards.
+- In games that Houston picks up more than 357.2 yards, the team is 2-1 against the spread and 1-2 overall.

 - The Texans have turned the ball over 20 times this season, 14 more turnovers than the Jaguars have forced (6).